lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-uiquery.rst

     Figure 3: The schema interface, with a search for column names containin the string ``cModelFlux``, and six columns selected.

-**5.** Set contraints on the objects to be returned using the schema interface (D in Figure 1).
+**5. Set column constraints.**
-Click on the funnel icon to show only selected columns, and set the contraints in the list below.
+In the schema interface (D in Figure 1), click on the funnel icon to show only selected columns.
-The schema interface should now appear as in Figure 4.
+Set the constraints in the list below, as shown in Figure 4.

 * ``detect_isPrimary`` :math:`= 1` to return deblended objects and reject duplicates.
 * ``refExtendedness`` :math:`= 1` to return objects that appear extended (likely galaxies, not stars).